 Below you will find a curated list of the best back to school children’s books.

 - This School Year will be the Best by Kay Winters – It’s the first day of school, and the classmates are sharing their dreams for the upcoming school year.
-Video read-aloud can be found here.
+Also, the video read-aloud can be found here.

 - How to Get Your Teacher Ready by Lee Wildish – The students are in charge.
 They need to prep the teacher for all of the fun events and milestones happening in school this year.
 But, they finally realize that the teacher is prepping the kids.
 Video read-aloud can be found here.

 - What Should Danny Do?
 School Day (The Power To Choose Series) by Adir Levy – What will happen to Danny at school today?
 There are 8 endings to this fun “you choose” book.
-Video read-aloud can be found here.
+In addition, the video read-aloud can be found here.

 - The Pigeon HAS to Go to School! by Mo Willems – Does Pigeon really need to go to school if he knows everything?
-He might not like school, or he might learn too much.
-Video read-aloud can be found here.
+For example, he might not like school.
+Or, he might learn too much!
+Plus, the video read-aloud can be found here.

 - It’s Back to School We Go!: First Day Stories From Around the World by Ellen Jackson – Read stories about the first day of school – from children in 11 different countries!
 Video read-aloud (Canada story) can be found here.

 - First Day Jitters (The Jitters Series) by Julie Danneberg – Sarah Jane Hartwell needs a nudge to go to school.
 She’s nervous about starting over where nobody knows her.
 Thankfully, Mr. Hartwell helps her get ready for her first day.
-Video read-aloud can be found here.
+Also, the video read-aloud can be found here.

 - Back-to-School Rules by Laurie Friedman – Percy’s in charge with 10 simple rules for school.
 Video read-aloud can be found here.

 - Sorry, Grown-Ups, You Can’t Go to School! by Christina Geist – Mom has her backpack on, ready for the first day of school.
 But, can adults really go to school with kids?
-Video read-aloud can be found here.
+In addition, find the video read-aloud here.

 - All Are Welcome by Alexandra Penfold – It doesn’t matter whether you wear a parka, hijab, baseball hat, or yarmulke.
 Everyone is welcome in this school.
 Video read-aloud can be found here.

 - David Goes To School (David Books [Shannon]) by David Shannon – What will happen when David goes to school?
 Will he get in trouble every day?
-Video read-aloud can be found here.
+In addition, the video read-aloud can be found here.

 - Milk Goes to School by Terry Border – Is Milk, with the sparkly backpack, the creme de la creme as her dad says?
-Her classmates think she’s spoiled.
-Video read-aloud can be found here.
+In fact, her classmates think she’s spoiled.
+Also, find the video read-aloud here.

 - Pete the Cat: Rocking in My School Shoes by James Dean – Pete the Cat gives you a tour of the library, the lunchroom, the playground, and lots of other cool places at school.
 He rocks his groovy shoes while singing …because it’s all good.
-Video read-aloud can be found here.
+In addition, find the video read-aloud here.

 - The Day You Begin by Jacqueline Woodson – If you’re scared and alone, find the courage to connect with someone.
-Video read-aloud can be found here.
+Also, the video read-aloud can be found here.

 - School’s First Day of School by Adam Rex – Aren’t the kids supposed to have first-day jitters?
 What’s wrong with School then?
-Video read-aloud can be found here.
+Plus, the video read-aloud can be found here.

 - The Night Before First Grade by Natasha Wing – Twas the night before first grade, and what’s a child to do?
 Thank goodness, Penny will be in the same class as her best friend.
-Video read-aloud can be found here.
+In addition, find the video read-aloud here.

 - Pirates Don’t Go to Kindergarten! by Lisa Robinson – Should they walk the plank or batten down the hatches?
-The first day of school will be stormy!
-Video read-aloud can be found here.
+Most likely, the first day of school will be stormy!
+Find the video read-aloud here.

 - The Name Jar by Yangsook Choi – Unhei is the new kid in school, and she has a different name.
-Should she let the kids pick her name or use her real name?
-Video read-aloud can be found here.
+Should she let the kids pick her name?
+Or, should she use her real name?
+Also, find the video read-aloud here.

 - The Girl Who Never Made Mistakes by Mark Pett – Beatrice Bottomwell, the girl who’s always right, makes a huge mistake in front of everyone.
-Video read-aloud can be found here.
+Find the video read-aloud here.

 - The Invisible Boy by Trudy Ludwig – Brian feels invisible until the new boy, Justin, comes along.
-Video read-aloud can be found here.
+Find the video read-aloud here.

 - Do Unto Otters: A Book About Manners by Laurie Keller – What should Mr. Rabbit do?
 His new neighbors are otters!
-Video read-aloud can be found here.
+In addition, find the video read-aloud here.

 - The Jelly Donut Difference: Sharing Kindness with the World by Maria Dismondy – Leah and Dexter are siblings that don’t always get along.
 Can they learn?
-Video read-aloud can be found here.
+Find the video read-aloud here.

 - Spaghetti in a Hot Dog Bun: Having the Courage To Be Who You Are by Maria Dismondy – Ralph is so mean.
 Can Lucy make a courageous good choice to help Ralph out?
-Video read-aloud can be found here.
+In addition, find the video read-aloud here.

 - A Bad Case of Tattle Tongue by Julia Cook – Josh tattles all the time.
 Then one day, he wakes up with a very long yellow tongue covered in bright purple spots.
-Video read-aloud can be found here.
+Find the video read-aloud here.

 - My Mouth Is A Volcano by Julia Cook – Louis constantly interrupts people.
 How does he feel when others interrupt him?
-Video read-aloud can be found here.
+Also, find the video read-aloud here.